jellyfishsolutions/lynx-admin-ui/README.md

 -   `defaultOrderBy` if specified, defines a default order by used in the entity list (it uses the same notation of the ordering string used when a column header is tapped);
 - `disableReloadOnList` if true (or if resolve to true), the displayed entities in the list are not reloaded.
 Please refer to [optimization section](#Listing page optimization) for additional info.
 -   `customFetchData` allows you to create your custom query when retrieving data for the list trough a function that receives the current `req` as well as datatable infos.
 If defined, the default query building process will not be executed, meaning your `filterBy` function will have no effect.
+-  `uiSettings` contains information of the visual appearence of the entity views.
+See the `AdminUI uiSettings` paragraph for more information.

 Each "template" parameter accepts both a `string`, containing the specified path, or a function that accept the current `req` request as argument and returns a `string`.
 Using the function version, it is possible to customize a template based on a specific request.

+#### `AdminUI uiSettings parameter`
+This parameter contains information about how the entity view should appear in the interface, and defines the following optional properties:

+- `tabs`:  if this property is defined, the detail view of the entity will be split into tabs.
+This object also define which tabs will be present and thier labels.
+You can assign the entity fields to a tab through their own `uiSettings` property.
+The object has the following type: `{ key: string; label: string }[] | ((req: Request) => Promise<{ key: string; label: string }[]>)`.
+Each element of the array (or the one returned in the Promise) contains a `key` to address the tab, and a ´label`, that will be displayed as the tab title in the view.
+- `defaultTab`: is a property of the type: `string | ((req: Request) => Promise<string>)`, and indicates which tab is the one selected by default.
+This property value should match the `key` property of one of the defined tabs.
+- `hasRightColumn`: is a property of the type: ` boolean | ((req: Request) => Promise<boolean>)`.
+If the value of this property is `true`, the details view is split in two columns.
+The second columns will contains the action buttons, like the save button.
+The `uiSettings` property of each field contains an option to move this field to the right column, just above the action buttons.
+It could be useful, for instance, to move a "preview image" field to the right column, to highlight the field.

 ## `EditableEntity` interface